lbragstad/notes/summits/tokyo/fernet-plan.md

 #### Patch Tempest to wait one second on password changes.

-Ok, hold up.
-With the introduction of fernet, we also found a special case with how fernet interacts with revocation events in certain environments.
+Ok, just hold up before you go grabbin' your pitchfork.
+With the introduction of Fernet, we also found a special case with how Fernet interacts with revocation events in certain environments.
 For example, when running keystone unit tests, revocation events have the ability to store sub-second precision because unit tests are backed by sqlite.
-The sqlite implementation allows the `DATETIME` sql format to store sub-seconds in the format.
-When playing with things using MySQL, that sub-second precision is lost on some versions of MySQL.
-I believe subsecond [support](http://dev.mysql.com/doc/refman/5.7/en/fractional-seconds.html) was added in MySQL 5.7, but don't quote me.
-Regardless, at the time of this writing, we can't enforce a suitable version of MySQL to be installed in upstream gate tests.
+The sqlite implementation allows the `DATETIME` to store sub-seconds.
+When playing with things using MySQL, that sub-second precision is lost on some versions of sql.
+I believe subsecond [support](http://dev.mysql.com/doc/refman/5.7/en/fractional-seconds.html) was added sometime after MySQL 5.5, but don't quote me.
+Regardless, at the time of this writing, we can't enforce the installation of a version of MySQL that supports sub-second precision in upstream gate tests.

 ##### So, why is this a problem?